ncatlab/nlab-content/pages/6/2/6/1/1626/content.md

 1. The [[image]] of a connected space $X$ under a continuous map $f: X \to Y$ is connected.

 1. (Wide) [[pushout]]s of connected spaces are connected.
 (This would of course be false if the empty space were considered to be connected.)
 This follows from the hom-functor definition of connectedness, plus the fact that coproducts in $Top$ commute with wide pullbacks.
+More memorably: connected colimits of connected spaces are connected.

 1. An arbitrary [[product]] of connected spaces is connected.